DataDog/hiring-engineers/answers.md

 ![](/visualizing_data/timeboard_graph_snapshot.png)

 3. **Bonus question:** What is the anomaly graph displaying?
-- In the screenshot above, the timeseries graph is displaying that around 18:03 a spike i rows fetched occurred, which surpassed the set standard deviation of 1.2.
+- In the screenshot above, the timeseries graph is displaying that around 18:03 a spike in rows fetched occurred, which surpassed the set standard deviation of 1.2.
 Graphs like this one are very useful since they allow us to detect events which we would not normally expect to happen (based on historical data).
 In this particular scenario, a sudden increase in the number of rows fetched could indicate that someone has just run an read-intensive query such as *SELECT * FROM table_name;*, where the table contained a large number of rows.
 - In general, an Anomaly graph allows to, quite simply, detect anomalous values of metrics, based on historical context.t Examples of very valuable, yet also very variable metrics include application throughput, web requests or user logins.
 Such metrics might exhibit seasonal patterns (e.g. increased login rate in the evenings) or show a trend (e.g. monotonically increasing number of web requests due to a rapidly growing user base of a high-growth startup)

 ## Monitoring Data